 - Days on market (median) is 49.

-- Sales-to-list price ratio is 100%, meaning that homes are selling for approximately the full asking price.
+- Sales-to-list price ratio is approximately 100%, meaning that homes are selling for approximately the full asking price.

 - Fairground is the most affordable neighborhood for homebuyers in Des Moines with a median listing price of $150,000.

 Key Market Stats:

-- Average rent in Des Moines is $1,210 per month for a 3-bedroom home, according to the most recent research from RENTCafé (as of October 2020).
+- Median rent in Des Moines is $1,210 per month for a 3-bedroom home, according to the most recent research from Zumper (as of June 2022).

-- Rents in Des Moines have increased by 3% over the past 12 months.
+- Rents in Des Moines have remained steady over the past 3 years.

 - Renter-occupied households make up 34% of the total occupied housing units in Des Moines.

-- Most affordable neighborhoods for renters in Des Moines include Oak Park, Highland Park, and Union Park where rents are $640 or less per month.
+- Most affordable neighborhoods for renters in Des Moines include Fort Des Moines, Martin-Hickman, and South Park where rents are $975 or less per month.

-- Downtown Des Moines, Historic East Village, and Sherman Hill are three of the most expensive neighborhoods in Des Moines for renters, with monthly rents of about $1,145.
+- Downtown Des Moines, East Village, and Beaverdale are three of the most expensive neighborhoods in Des Moines for renters, where rents can go as high as $2,195 per month.